Will-Susi/Electrical_Box_Inspection/README.md

 ## Problems:

+- For users who are running WSL on Windows 10 or who are not running this program through a virtual machine, uncommenting the above mentioned lines will cause the program to not run.
-This is by no means a perfect script that works for every example.
-Lighting is a big factor, so drastic lighting can cause the program to not work properly.
+- This is by no means a perfect script that works for every example, especially added ones; lighting is a big factor, so drastic lighting can cause the program to not work properly.

-The dial readings fro the temperature boxes will sometimes appear a few degrees off.
+- The dial readings for the temperature boxes will sometimes appear a few degrees off.